al-caveman/cavemark/README.md

     [mistune](https://github.com/lepture/mistune), you (as a user posting
     texts in markdown) will need to write a tedius code to get close to what CaveMark does automatically.
-  - Also lightweight, efficient and scalable.
+  - Lightweight, efficient and scalable.
 E.g. you can split large markdown files into many smaller chunks, and only load each chunk at once, while guaranteeing getting the same outcome as if you loaded the full file at once.
 This is thanks to CaveMark's stateful design.
+  - Also tastes like liberty (licensed under GPLv3 or later).

  Currently, the following are supported: